RBVI/stringApp/doc_automation.md

 - `chartType` (optional) *String* Default: `Split donut`

    Set the desired chart type for enrichment visualization.
-Each chosen term is represented by a color if it annotates the node and by white if it doesnt.
-Possible values:
+Each chosen term is represented by a colored slice if it annotates the node and by a white/transparent slice if it does not.
+Possible chart types are:
-   - `Split donut`
+   - `Split donut`: Each slice represents one of the visualized terms and is colored if the term annotates the node and white otherwise.
-   - `Full donut`
+   - `Donut slices only`: Each slice represents one of the visualized terms and is colored if the term annotates the node and transparent otherwise.
-   - `Donut slices only`
+   - `Full donut`: Each slice represents one of the visualized terms that annotate the node.
-   - `Split Pie Chart`
+   - `Split Pie Chart`: Each slice represents one of the visualized terms and is colored if the term annotates the node and white otherwise.
-   - `Pie Chart`
+   - `Pie Chart`: Each slice represents one of the visualized terms that annotate the node.

 - `defaultConfidence` (optional) *Double* Default: `0.4`